Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 Colorful birds, wet terrain, and steaming water come to mind when I think back to my 2014 Costa Rica trip.
 My first excursion outside the United States awakened something deep inside of me.
-Scared, timid, and awkward
+Scared, timid, and awkward, I made my way out of my comfort zone with my collegiate teammates.

 As you scroll, you’ll see pictures from my older phone of my daily adventures.
-The pictures are comparably not as high quality as today’s insane phone technology.
+The pictures are comparatively not as high quality as today’s insane phone technology.
 So please don’t expect professional photos.
 This trip was a while ago, so I needed to use the company Costa Rica Soccer Tours as an itinerary aid.
 I found an example on their website to keep my days straight.

 For a quick overview, this trip was organized by Salem College’s Women’s Soccer team.
 It was my Freshman year of college and for our January-term, we studied abroad in the focus areas of architecture and volunteer work.
 We left after winter break and stayed nine days in paradise.
 It was hot, tropical, and I arrived back in the U.S. with a major sunburn.
 Finally four years later, I’m about to share my Costa Rica trip.